Vancouver transit strike: 'No deal,' union says, walking out of bargaining talks

 The union has been without a contract since Aug.
 31. CUPE 7000 president Tony Rebelo told CTV News in an interview Wednesday that there were some key issues the two sides were far apart on.

-"It's going to become a safety issue and we keep telling this to the company that you need to bring the levels of staffing up."
+"It's going to become a safety issue and we keep telling this to the company that you need to bring the levels of staffing up," Rebelo said.

 Kasia Dybisz is a student and has to commute between Surrey and Burnaby.
 She uses both buses and SkyTrain to get around.